Eastern Youth Soccer Camps

 Having secured a USSF “C” national coaching license, Phaiah holds an Associates Degree in Physical Education from Mitchell College, a B.S.
 Degree in Physical Education with a minor in Sport and Leisure Management and an M.S.
 Degree in Educational Technology from Eastern.

 Phaiah teaches Physical Education and Health in the Stonington Public School system and resides in Noank with wife Jennifer and twin sons Landon and Blake.

 Assistant Coach - Goalkeepers

-Matt Weston, a former four-year goalkeeper in the Division I Sacred Heart University program, returns to the staff of head coach Greg DeVito as the goalkeepers coach.
+Matt Weston, a former four-year goalkeeper in the Division I Sacred Heart University program, returns to the staff of head coach Greg DeVito as the goalkeeper coach.